-- i) Classification of industries; resource based and footloose industries. - ii) Theories of industrial location Weber, Losch and Isard. - iii) Case studies of selected industries in the world with special reference to Indiaand iii) Chemical
+- i) Classification of industries; resource based and footloose industries. - ii) Theories of industrial location Weber, Losch and Isard. - iii) Case studies of selected industries in the world with special reference to Indiai.

-- i.
 Iron and Steel, ii.
-Cotton - i) Energy crisis; the limits to growth.
+Cotton and iii) Chemical iv) Energy crisis; the limits to growth.